Compliance Snapshot

 Florida-specific legal content is reinforced throughout: F.S.
 626 Part V and Part IX governing title insurance agents and the conduct of title insurance business, Chapter 627 title insurance ratemaking and policy form rules, water rights, mineral and oil/gas reservations, restrictions and reverters, easements, corporations and LLC vesting, homestead protections, marketable record title, and contracts and addendums commonly seen in Florida closings.
 Ethics, unfair trade practices, and consumer protection content (including Gramm-Leach-Bliley / s.
 501.171) round out the program and prepare candidates for the ethics-weighted portions of the state exam.

 Cost is one factor; candidates should also evaluate course approval status, seat-time controls, final exam format, the depth of Florida-specific closing and escrow content, language access, certificate handling, and the clarity of post-course licensing guidance.
-National Course Portal's 4-10 course pairs the launch price with a 157-question final exam bank, unlimited practice exams, full Spanish translation, and bilingual learner support.
+National Course Portal's 4-10 course pairs the tuition with a 1,836-question independently authored practice bank, unlimited randomized practice exams at no extra cost, statute citations in every answer rationale, full Spanish translation, and bilingual learner support.

 What the course does not replace